-Whether you’ve just started messing around for fun, or are an experienced flight simulator pilot, one of the peripherals you’ll quickly find will add the most realism to your game is a throttle.
+Whether you’ve just started messing around for fun or are an experienced flight simulator pilot, one of the peripherals that’ll add a lot more realism to your game is a throttle.
 With that in mind, we’ve compiled a list of the five best throttles you can purchase in 2020 for flight simulators.